 Whaley House Today

 From the moment you arrive at the house, they start playing up the haunted aspect.
-I mean the gift shop has at least 15 different books all related to how haunted the house is.
-You can even buy a “got ghosts” mug, if you feel so inclined.
-After paying my 8 dollars, I headed out of the gift shop and into the main house.
+I mean, the gift shop has at least 15 different books all related to how haunted the house is.
+You can even buy a “got ghosts” mug if you feel so inclined.
+After paying my 10 dollars, I headed out of the gift shop and into the main house.

 When you enter, there is someone to take your ticket and tell you stories of the ghosts.
-She said she had seen many different ghosts in the house over the years and told me to take lots of photos as you never know what you might capture, such as a ghost or lens flare that comes out in the picture.
+She had seen many different spirits in the house over the years and told me to take lots of photos as you never know what you might capture, such as a ghost or lens flare that comes out in the picture.
 I heeded her advice and snapped away.

 Solely for the historical elements, this small house has a lot to offer.
 One room used to be where they held court in old San Diego.